What is Concept Art?

 Header image by Concept Artist and CG Spectrum Mentor Krzysztof Luzny.

-Want to create stunning concept art for film and games?
-Enroll in digital art school!
+Learn to make concept art for film and games!

-CG Spectrum offers beginner and advanced concept art courses that prepare you for a career in the entertainment industry.
-You'll be personally taught by amazing industry mentors who have created mind-blowing concept art for top film and games studios around the world.
+CG Spectrum offers beginner and advanced digital painting courses that prepare you for a career in the entertainment industry.
+You'll be personally taught by amazing industry mentors who have worked at top film and games studios.
 Get the skills you need to get paid for your creative talents.
 Apply now!